Ilia Malinin: 2024–25 season: Second consecutive World champion and Grand Prix Final gold

-Going on to compete on the 2024–25 Grand Prix series, Malinin won the 2024 Skate America.
-“I always try to remind myself that these things happen, and you have to push through," he said after the free skate.
-"Being the World Champion puts a lot of extra pressure on me, and I need to learn how to handle that.”
-One week later, he competed at the 2024 Skate Canada International, winning that event as well and securing a spot at the ISU Grand Prix Final.
-“It was very tough doing these two back-to-back Grand Prix,” he said.
-“Overall, I am pretty satisfied with my performance and how I was able to manage this today.
-You know, I’m a little bit bummed out with the loop, because I took the few days after Skate America to really make sure that this wouldn’t happen.
-But it is what it is.
-I just had to push it aside and continue the rest of the program.”

 In December 2024, Malinin won the Grand Prix Final for a second consecutive time.
 He scored 105.43 and secured first place in the short program.
 In his free skate, he attempted seven quadruple jumps.
 He fell on one of his two quadruple Lutzes.
 He landed all of his other quadruple jumps, including a quadruple Axel.
 His free skate earned 186.69 points, bringing his total score to 292.12 to secure the gold medal.
-With his free skate, Malinin became the first figure skater to land all six types of quadruple jumps in one program.
+With his free skate, Malinin became the first figure skater to land all six types of quadruple jumps in one program, although none received positive grades of execution.
 Malinin said after the free skate that his main goal was to "clean everything" up and that he would decide if he should lower the quad count.
 “I will get home and play around with the elements and will figure out what the content for Worlds is going to be,” said Malinin.
 “I feel pretty good.
 It was not what I wanted but I am still proud of myself.